microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ---

-# Lab 5 : Azure Cache for Redis Governance
+# Lab 5 : Azure Managed Redis Governance

-In this lab you will discover how to retrieve metrics and logs from Azure Cache for Redis to monitor the health of your instance and take informed decisions about its sizing.
+In this lab you will discover how to retrieve metrics and logs from Azure Managed Redis to monitor the health of your instance and take informed decisions about its sizing.

 ## Azure Monitor

-To simulate a real world scenario, the first thing to do is to generate some load on the Azure Cache for Redis resource.
+To simulate a real world scenario, the first thing to do is to generate some load on the Azure Managed Redis resource.
 To be able to do this, you will use the [RedisLabs/memtier_benchmark][redis-benchmark] tool as a docker image (Docker is already set up in the devcontainer/codespace).

 RedisLabs Memtier_benchmark is a command-line utility designed to load test based on a default or custom load scenario.

-To authenticate to your Azure Cache for Redis resource you will need one of the access keys.
-Go to the your Azure Cache for Redis resource and select the **Access Keys** panel, then copy the  `Primary` or `Secondary` key.
+To authenticate to your Azure Managed Redis resource you will need one of the access keys.
+Go to the your Azure Managed Redis resource and select the **Access Keys** panel, then copy the  `Primary` or `Secondary` key.

-Next, to generate some load on the Azure Cache for Redis resource use the following command :
+Next, to generate some load on the Azure Managed Redis resource use the following command :

 ```bash
 docker run --rm redislabs/memtier_benchmark:latest -h <YOUR_REDIS_RESOURCE_NAME>.redis.cache.windows.net -p 6380 -a <YOUR_REDIS_ACCESS_KEY> --tls --tls-skip-verify